 Like a physical address, web visitors use your domain name to find your site.
 However, there’s more to a domain name than pointing to the location of your website.
 The domain name also serves as your online brand and influences how your customers relate to your business.
 Therefore, the domain name should be relevant, catchy, and memorable and paint your business in the best light.

-Hostinger is our favorite web registrar for its affordable domains, high-quality and affordable shared hosting, and easy setup.
-Hostinger also provides a domain search tool with recommendations in case your preferred domain name is already taken.
-Plus, you get a free domain with most Hostinger plans, with an opportunity to save even more money if you lock into a four-year contract.
+Bluehost is our favorite web registrar for its affordable domains, high-quality and affordable shared hosting, and easy setup.
+Bluehost also provides a domain search tool with recommendations in case your preferred domain name is already taken.
+Plus, you get a free domain with Bluehost’s web hosting plans.

 Crazy Egg’s Favorite Tools For Choosing a Domain Name

 Choosing a domain name and registering it go hand in hand.
 You may have the perfect idea for a domain name.
 But it’s not yours until you claim it.
 We’ve already identified the best domain name registrars for your convenience.
 These registrars also provide free tools to help you choose a domain name.
 Below are our Golden Eggs and a snippet of why we love them:

 Bluehost is a top-rated hosting provider and domain registrar with a wide range of services to accommodate the needs of any website.
 Get a free domain for one year when you bundle domain registration and web hosting from Bluehost.

 Domain.com is a reputable web host that offers transparent pricing and lets you save on domain renewal when you choose longer terms.
 Get a free SSL certificate and domain for one year with any domain.com hosting plan.

 Porkbun offers a wide range of .com extension alternatives, so you don’t have to replace or tweak your cherished domain if it’s already registered.
 Signup for Porkbun hosting and enjoy massive discounts for your first year.

 More Top Domain Registrars